Photograph by Madeline Rose Photography Co.

 I found my niche in both performing and visual arts, inspired by the creative atmosphere that the island encompassed me in.
 In high school, I found a passion for photography which I took with me to the University of New Hampshire.
 In 2014 I graduated with a B.A. in Studio Art with a concentration in Photography and a new found love of sculpture and jewelry design.

 Not long after I moved back to my little island home I developed an interest in the crafting of wampum jewelry.

 Wampum, the naturally occurring purple and white coloring of the quahog shell, has a rich history on Martha's Vineyard.
-The native people, the Wampanoags, fashioned this beautiful shell into beads which were woven into belts used for storytelling, ceremonial gifting, and recording important treaties and historical events.
+The native people fashioned wampum into small beads which were woven into belts used for storytelling, ceremonial gifting, and recording important treaties and historical events.
+Now wampum jewelry is adorned by many Island and Cape Cod residents to show appreciation for the culture of their favorite place.

-I am completely self-taught in the art of wampum crafting and create original designs in my harbor-view studio on Martha's Vineyard.
-Inspired by my home and ever-changing trends, I seamlessly blend this classic material with modern minimalist design.
+Self-taught in the art of wampum working I created my unique designs in my studio on Martha's Vineyard until 2018 when I relocated to Southern California to attend the Gemological Institute of America.
+Inspired by my home and ever-changing trends, I seamlessly blend this historically significant material with modern minimalist design.
 I aim to create designs that cater to everybody who loves wampum, there is truly a piece of LFD for every age and style.

 All shells are locally sourced on Martha's Vineyard.
 Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and an active participant in the shell recycling program.

 As for the name?
 I am the smallest member of the Marlin family, making me the Littlest Fish.